Moon Moon Sen: Early life

-Moon Moon Sen was born in Calcutta (present-day Kolkata) to popular Bengali actress Suchitra Sen and Dibanath Sen. Her father, of Ballygunge Place, was the son of one of the wealthiest businessmen of Kolkata, Adinath Sen. Her great-grandfather Dinanath Sen was the Diwan or a Minister of the Maharaja of Tripura.
+Moon Moon Sen was born in Calcutta (present-day Kolkata) to Bengali actress Suchitra Sen and Dibanath Sen. Her father, of Ballygunge Place, was the son of one of the wealthiest businessmen of Kolkata, Adinath Sen. Her great-grandfather Dinanath Sen was the Diwan or a Minister of the Maharaja of Tripura.

 She was educated at Loreto Convent, Shillong and at Loreto House, Calcutta.
 She completed her graduation from Somerville College, Oxford and received her master's degree in Comparative Literature from Jadavpur University, Calcutta.

 As a child, Sen learnt drawing from Jamini Roy, one of India's greatest artists.
 She loves paintings and collecting antiques.
 In an interview in 2000, she said she taught at Ballygunge Govt High School for a year and then taught graphics at Chitrabani, a school teaching film techniques.
 She was also active in social work and even thought about adopting a baby, even before she was married.
 Sen taught English at a well known Boys' school (Ballygunge Govt.
 High School) in Kolkata before joining films.

-Career

 Acting career

 Moon Moon Sen started her career in films and television after marriage and motherhood.
 She made her debut in Andar Baahar (1984).
 Her daring role in that film apparently created a storm of controversy.

-She had also starred in a suspense thriller 100 Days with Madhuri Dixit.
+She had also starred in the suspense thriller 100 Days (1991) with Madhuri Dixit.
 After Zakhmi Dil (1994) she did not appear in films until 2003 when she starred in an unsuccessful thriller Kucch To Hai.
-She could not match success of her mother.
-She'd acted in a Telugu movie Sirivennela directed by the legendary Telugu director K. Viswanath.
+She acted in Telugu movie Sirivennela (1986) directed by the legendary Telugu director K. Viswanath.

 Before and after entering the film industry, she appeared alone (or with her daughters) in some modelling assignments.
 She notably modelled for soap ads which were quite controversial in the 1980s.
-Apart from doing some television serials, she also did couple of Bengali tele-films.
+Apart from doing some television serials, she also did a couple of Bengali tele-films.

 Sen said she would bare all even at 70.

 "Age is not important, the attitude is.
 Sophia is the ultimate glam girl who can manage to look beautiful in such a picture even now.
 But yes, India too has beautiful women like Rekha and Hema Malini who can carry such a thing out with aplomb.
 In fact, I wouldn't mind myself if the shoot is done aesthetically and with taste."